talorlik/ldap-2fa-on-k8s/application/PRD-ALB.md

    IngressClassParams is where you define cluster-wide defaults once, and then every Ingress that uses that IngressClass inherits them automatically.

-4. Why you still “need” them even though ALB is auto-provisioned
+4. Why you still "need" them even though ALB is auto-provisioned

-   - “ALB is auto-provisioned” = EKS Auto Mode automatically creates an ALB *when it sees an Ingress that belongs to it*.
+   - "ALB is auto-provisioned" = EKS Auto Mode automatically creates an ALB *when it sees an Ingress that belongs to it*.
-   - How does it know the Ingress “belongs to it”?
+   - How does it know the Ingress "belongs to it"?
 Through:

      - `spec.ingressClassName` that references an `IngressClass` with `controller: eks.amazonaws.com/alb`.